This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Speech Therapy and Swallowing Issues

 Many children with cerebral palsy have a difficult time swallowing, known as dysphagia.
-Dysphagia occurs due to physiological and neurological disorders, as well as irregularities in the throat.
+Dysphagia occurs due to physiological and neurological disorders and irregularities in the throat.

 Other Issues Addressed by Speech Therapy